chartjs/chartjs-plugin-annotation/README.md

 	// https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/lineDashOffset
 	borderDashOffset: 5,

-	// Only draw a line for a specific data at the specified index.
+	// Only draw a line for a specific data element at the specified index.
 Currently only supported for bar graphs
 	onlyForDataIndex: 1,

 	// Draw a line only over the data of the specified dataset index.